-The treating physician has clearly stated that claimant could not continue to work while exposed to risk of further injury and the work injury aggravated the preexisting medical condition.
+The claimant was advised by his treating physician to quit this job, as the continual lifting was aggravating his previous shoulder injuries.
 The claimant met the requirements of Suluki v.
-EAB, 503 N.W.2d 401 (lowa 1993) by notifying management of the employer of the physician's advice to quit due to the medical condition aggravated by the work.
-He also sought, in vain, another job with employer that would accommodate the condition but none was available.
+EAB, 503 N.W.2d 401 (Iowa 1993) by notifying management of the employer of the physician's advice to quit due to the medical condition caused or aggravated by the work.
+He also sought, in vain, another job that would accommodate the condition.
 Benefits are allowed.